Important Update: Read this before going any further

 My income hasn’t changed… my stress level has decreased, dramatically… I have MUCH more free time and struggle far less to make money… I travel more with Anne… I take time to play my guitar every single day… I go to bed at a normal hour and spend much more time with my family than I ever have before.

-And… more important than anything else, in being true to who I am, instead of who I thought I was supposed to be… I am much happier.
+And… more important than anything else, in being true to who I am, I am much happier.

 Funny, but I only realized in the last few years, that happiness is a choice.